In northern England's Hartlepool, UK PM Johnson faces test | Politics

 In northern England's Hartlepool, UK PM Johnson faces test

 If the town does elect the Conservative candidate, farmer Jill Mortimer, it will also raise questions over the leadership of Keir Starmer, elected last year as a new face to lead Labour to electoral success after a disastrous showing in 2019.
-Governing parties in Britain rarely win new seats at so-called by-elections to the Westminster parliament, and a Conservative victory over Labour candidate Paul Williams would suggest that the often gaffe-prone Johnson was also managing to shrug off allegations of cronyism.
+Governing parties in Britain rarely win new seats at so-called by-elections to the Westminster parliament, and a Conservative victory over Labour candidate Paul Williams would suggest that the often gaffe-prone Johnson was also managing to shrug off allegations of cronyism, which he denies.

-"Obviously we're fighting for every vote in Hartlepool but these are tough contests," Johnson told reporters.
-"And Hartlepool in particular - that hasn't been a Conservative seat since its inception, 46 years ago or whatever it was.
-So I think that will be a very tough fight."
+"Hi folks, I'm urging everybody to get out today and vote for Jill Mortimer in Hartlepool," Johnson said on Twitter, a personal message that underscores how much firepower the Conservatives have channelled into winning the race.
+"I think she's got a fantastic plan for change and improvement in Hartlepool," said Johnson, who visited the town three times before the vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)